dimagi/commcare-cloud/docs/commcare-cloud/deploy.md

 # Deploying CommCare HQ code changes

-This document will walk you through the process of updating the CommCareHQ code on your server using `commcare-cloud`.
+This document will walk you through the process of updating the CommCare HQ code on your server using `commcare-cloud`.

 ## Prerequisites

 Ensure that you have a working version of `commcare-cloud` which is configured to act on your monolith or fleet of servers.
 You can find more information on setting up `commcare-cloud` in the [installing `commcare-cloud`](../setup/installation.md) documentation.

-If you don't yet have a server with CommCareHQ, you can try [setting up a monolith](../setup/new_environment.md).
+If you don't yet have a server with CommCare HQ, you can try [setting up a monolith](../setup/new_environment.md).

 All commands listed here will be run from your control machine which has `commcare-cloud` installed.